zahidcb3/agentic-travel-agent/README.md

 These variables cover OpenAI, Google GenAI, SERPAPI, LangChain observability, and SendGrid.

 ### How to Run the Chatbot
-To start the chatbot, run the following command:
+Start the app with:
 ```
-streamlit run app.py
+python -m streamlit run app.py
 ```

 ### Using the Chatbot